 The concept that the Torah and the Spirit are at odds is the concept of “a house divided.”
 Yahushua spoke of this in Mark chapter 3:

 “If a kingdom be divided against itself, that kingdom cannot stand.
 And if a house be divided against itself, that house cannot stand.”
 (Mark 3:24, 25)

 LETTER versus SPIRIT?

 It’s very clear that Yahushua kept and taught the Torah — not just the “letter of the law”, but also the “spirit of the law.”

 The “spirit of the law” cannot exist apart from the “letter of the law,” and the opposite is also true.
 The spirit of the law is the purpose, meaning, and essence of the law.

 The letter of the law is the practical, hands-on application of the law in physical terms.

-For instance, “Thou shalt not commit adultery” (Exodus20:14), is the letter of the law, explaining that you shall not have sexual relations with one who is not your spouse.
+For instance, “You shall not commit adultery” (Exodus20:14), is the letter of the law, explaining that you shall not have sexual relations with one who is not your spouse.
 However, Yahushua taught that the spirit of this law goes even deeper — even looking in lust at someone who is not your spouse is also adultery:

-“Ye have heard that it was said by them of old time, Thou shalt not commit adultery: But I say unto you, That whosoever looketh on a woman to lust after her hath committed adultery with her already in his heart.”
-(Matthew 5:27, 28)
+“You have heard that it was said by them of old time, You shall not commit adultery: But I say unto you, That whosoever looks on a woman to lust after her has committed adultery with her already in his heart.”
+(Matthew 5:27-28)

 While obeying the spirit of the law is the real objective, you cannot obey the spirit of the law without also obeying the letter of the law.
 If you do not commit adultery in your heart, then you are surely not committing adultery in the flesh.
 Therefore, you fulfill both the spirit and the letter of the law!